-Playwright Heidi Schreck to Star in WHAT THE CONSTITUTION MEANS TO ME for Clubbed Thumb's SUMMERWORKS
+Playwright Heidi Schreck Stars in WHAT THE CONSTITUTION MEANS TO ME, Beginning Tonight at Clubbed Thumb

 In Heidi Schreck's WHAT THE CONSTITUTION MEANS TO ME, it's 1989 and Heidi is trying to earn enough money to go to college by giving speeches about the Constitution in American Legion Halls across the country.
 When she loses the first round to Becky Dobbins because her speech isn't personal enough, she decides to go deep.
 Starting with her great great grandmother, a mail-order bride who died of "melancholia," she traces the effects of a single sentence of the Ninth Amendment on generations of women in her family - and on the violent men they married.

 WHAT THE CONSTITUTION MEANS TO ME will feature set design by Rachel Hauck, costume design by Michael Krass, lighting design by JenniferSchriever, sound design by Sinan Zafar, original compositions by Heather Robb and choreography by David Neumann.